 Time is something most of us neglect.
 It sometimes explains why weird and unfortunate events happen to people even when they live in a house with great Feng Shui.

-If You Want Feng Shui Results, Hire an Expert
+If You Want Feng Shui Results, Hire an Expert or Take Courses

 As you can see, a Feng Shui analysis takes both knowledge, work, and experience, just like other professional services.